Aaron Lynch (American football): Chicago Bears

 On March 15, 2018, Lynch signed a one-year contract with the Chicago Bears.
 He played in 13 games with three starts, recording 16 tackles, three sacks, and an interception.

 On April 1, 2019, Lynch re-signed with the Bears.

 In Week 1 against the Green Bay Packers, Lynch recorded one tackle and sacked Aaron Rodgers once as the Bears lost 10–3.

 Jacksonville Jaguars

 On May 5, 2020, Lynch signed a one-year contract with the Jacksonville Jaguars.
-He retired from football on August 18, 2020, citing personal reasons.
-After two months of retirement, on October 21, 2020, Lynch was reinstated back to the Jaguars' active roster.
+He retired from football on August 18, citing personal reasons.
+After two months of retirement, on October 21, Lynch was reinstated back to the Jaguars' active roster.

 In Week 12 against the Cleveland Browns, Lynch recorded his first sack as a Jaguar on Baker Mayfield during the 27–25 loss.

+On March 18, 2024, after three years of inactivity, Lynch had a workout with the Cleveland Browns.

+On May 10, 2024, Lynch was listed on the roster for the 2024 Miami Dolphins rookie minicamp roster.

+Montreal Alouettes

+On May 20, 2024, it was announced that Lynch had signed with the Montreal Alouettes.
+He was released on June 2.